yalaudah/facies_classification_benchmark/README.md

 python patch_test.py --model_path 'path/to/trained_model.pkl'
 ```

 In order to be consistent with the results of the paper, we suggest you keep all the test options to theirdeafault values (such as `test_stride` , `crossline` and `inline` ).
 Feel free to change the test `split` if you do not want to test on both test splits, and make sure you update `train_patch_size` if it was changed during training.
 Once the test code is finished, it will print the results in the terminal.
-You can also view the test results (images) in Tensorboard.
+You can also view the test results, both images and metrics, in Tensorboard.

 ## Citation: